 5 types of traditional marketing strategies

 While most companies are spending more on digital marketing than traditional types of advertising, old-school marketing strategies involving TV ads, industry events, and direct mail are still powerful sales levers.

 1. Outdoor marketing

-Outdoor marketing is any type of marketing that takes place outside of the consumer’s home—and outside of the digital realm.
-This form of marketing relies on high visibility within the public realm and may include billboards, flyers, shop signs, transit vehicles, bench ads, or even stickers—all designed to draw attention to a particular business or service.
+Outdoor marketing is any type of marketing that takes place outside of the consumer’s home.
+This form of marketing relies on high visibility within the public realm and may include billboards, flyers, shop signs, transit vehicles, bench ads, or even stickers—all designed to draw attention to a promotion or service.

 2. Print marketing